• Skip to primary navigation

 Method

-2. Enjoy: Serve immediately, or store in an airtight container in the fridge up to 4 days.
+2. Serve immediately, or store in the fridge for later.

 Nutrition